 - spray paint (and acrylic paint in the same color, optional)

-Step 1.
-Sanding.
 Sanding down the wood removes a lot of the marks and scratches, and it also provides a smooth surface for the paint.
 Once they were sanded, I wiped them down with a damp towel and let them dry outside.

-Step 2.
-Painting.
 Once the shelves were totally dry, I laid them out on a big tarp and spray painted both of them with 2 coats of paint each (make sure to let the first coat dry before you apply the second coat).
 I used Rust-oleum Paint & Primer In One (one of my favorite spray paints for DIY projects) in the color Black Gloss.

-Step 3.
 Once the spray paint was dry, I went back through with black acrylic paint and touched up any small areas that didn’t get hit with the spray paint.
 If you’re awesome at spray painting, you can skip this step but I am not, so I won’t.

-Step 4.
 There is no step 4, there’s literally only 3 steps.
 Told you it’s easy!

-And the second one is hanging in our bedroom, and holds a ton of my
+The second one is hanging in our bedroom, and holds a ton of my